 In my example, I’ll be resizing a blog post cover for Pinterest.
 My graphic was originally sized for landscape, so I’m making two Pin-optimized versions.

 Step 2: Resize

-The preview shows you what the completed image will look like, but nothing’s been cropped yet until you click “Create.”
+The preview shows you what the completed image will look like, but nothing’s been cropped yet until you click “Export.”
 If you’re not comfortable with the default Crop/No Crop versions, use the control arrows below the image preview.
-You can click them to reposition and zoom in/out of the image.
+Use the "Zoom" slider to zoom in or out on the image.

 Step 3.
 Create and Post

 Once the image matches your preferences, click CREATE to process your resized image or video.
 You’ll be redirected to a download page where you can save the final image on your device.